Submission Guidelines for Writers & Artists

 - No simultaneous submissions of reviews and criticism can be considered.
 We will consider simultaneous submissions for other kinds of writing.

-- Length: Single or double-book reviews will run 300 to 800 words; essay-reviews of groups of books could run longer, depending on the importance of the book(s) and the quality of the review itself.
+- Length: We are not strict on this, but single or double-book reviews will run 300 to 800 words; essay-reviews of groups of books could run longer, depending on the quality of the review itself.
 The review should merit its length.

 - Conflicts: If you have a potential conflict of interest because you are romantically involved with the author or publisher of the book you are reviewing, or because you are a lobbyist or otherwise indebted, you should either mention that connection in the review, itself, submit a Federal Lobbyist Disclosure Report, or refrain from writing about the book.

 - Procedure: If you want to review a particular book that you already possess, check with us first.
-If in town, you can stop by our offices to look over our review shelf; if you want us to order a book for you, or if you want us to send you our own selection of books for possible review, let us know.
+If close by, you can look over our review shelf in the office; let us know if you want us to order a book for you.

 - Unsolicited book reviews will be considered but run the risk of duplicating what already is being done, so consider a query first.

 - What kind of books?
-New Letters is primarily—but not exclusively—interested in reviewing excellent books that are otherwise not receiving much attention in the national media (which means nearly any literary title); we also are interested in books that have something important to say about culture, politics, aesthetics, or any kind of art; that includes scholarly, critical, or biographical books that could find a non-specialized readership.
+New Letters is primarily—but not exclusively—interested in reviewing excellent books (even movies and visual art) otherwise not receiving much attention in the national media (which means nearly any literary title); we also are interested in books that have something important to say about culture, politics, aesthetics, or any kind of art; that includes scholarly, critical, or biographical books that could find a non-specialized readership.

 SUBMIT ONLINE (see above) OR VIA POSTAL MAIL TO: